davidortinau/app-acquaint/README.md

+# Sample Deprecated & Replaced

+This sample has officially been deprecated and replaced with the "[My Contacts](https://github.com/xamarin/app-contacts)" sample application that showcases Xamarin.Forms and an ASP.NET Core backend.

+This repo is left here for historical purposes, back links, and is read-only.

 # Acquaint

 A simple Xamarin app named *Acquaint*.
 The app is a simple list of contacts, each of which can be viewed in a detail screen and modified in an edit screen.
 It runs on iOS 9+, Android 4.2+, and UWP (mobile and desktop).